 This is part two in a 3-part series about ways to make and use a whole chicken.

-Now that you have used your chicken meat for a tasty recipe, it’s time to decide what to do with the bones.
+We love to roast chicken.
+Crispy skin, tender meat, and even the option to make jus or gravy from the drippings.
+But what about the carcass?
 In the past, I’ve always just thrown the bones away because I thought making a broth was “too much hassle.”
-Now that we have switched to buying organic meats, chicken is pricey and I’m eager to get as much use out of it as I can.
+Now that we have switched to buying organic meats, a roast chicken is at least $10 and I’m eager to get as much use out of it as I can.
 I guess that means it is time to learn how to make chicken stock.

 Have no fear – this is an easy process!
 Just toss the carcass, some veggies, and a healthy amount of water into a pot and within an hour you have delicious homemade chicken broth!
 Had I known that it was this easy, I would have started making stock long ago!